platisd/refactoring-for-testability-cpp/README.md

 After all, unit testing should be fun and give you the confidence to develop without worrying you "broke" something.

-The three main reasons behind untestable or hard to test code are:
+The three main reasons behind untestable or hard to test code, in a not-so-random order are:

 1. Project management does not care about quality
 2. Developers do not know how to write testable code
 3. Domain constraints on the design and technology

 The latter (3), is sometimes an excuse brought forward by developers from